-Most of them fail to attract many readers.
-This is because they lack the essential elements to get a high ranking on search engines.
+It happens because they lack the essential elements in their writing to grab a reader’s attention and to get a high ranking on search engines.

-When you spend all the time and effort to write a blog post, you want people to read your blog.
+When you take all the time and effort to write a piece of content, you want people to read your great blog post.

 But after a few days on Facebook or Twitter, your great post will be off the radar and lost forever.

-The only way to attract long-term traffic to your blog is to start writing for man and machine.
+The only way to get good traffic over a long period to your blog is to start writing for humans and machines.

-Or in other words, for readers and search engine crawlers.
+Or, in other words, for readers and for search engine crawlers and algorithms.

-In this article, I will give you some simple tips that you can use to help you improve your blog content.
-At the same time, they will help you find new readers.
+In this article, I will give you some simple tips that you can use to help you improve your blog writing and content.

 Content marketing or marketing your content?

-Any advice on how to write a good blog post starts with writing for your readers.
-That is very true.
+Any advice on how to write a great blog post starts with creating a good user experience by writing for your readers.

-But it is missing a vital ingredient.
-How are you going to attract readers attention?
-No matter how well you write your post or article, if readers can’t find it, they can’t read it.
+But it is often missing one vital ingredient.
+How are you going to attract readers’ attention?

 Content marketers know this fact all too well.
-Now, you might not be trying to sell anything, but you can take a tip from them and learn how to market your content.
+Now, you might not be trying to sell anything.

-The key is to spend some time finding a few keywords before you start writing and hitting publish.
-These will help you get your new post indexed on Google, Bing and other search engines.
+These keywords will help you to get your new post indexed on Google, Bing, and other search engines.

-When search engines index your post they will assign keywords to it, and rank each keyword.
+When search engines index your post, they will assign keywords to it and give each one a ranking factor.
 The more keywords you can gain, the better.
-If a few can get a high ranking, then you are on your way.

-The critical point to note here is that a blog post can gain a lot of keywords.
+The critical point to note here is that one blog post can gain a lot of keywords from Google and Bing.

-If you can get this type of result, your post will then continue to attract new readers for months or even years to come.
+If you can get this type of result, your post or article will then continue to attract new readers for months or even years to come.

 Choosing a topic and your keywords

-You don’t need to change your writing process a great deal.
+You don’t need to change your writing process a lot.

 You want to find words and phrases that people really use when they search for articles or answers on your new topic.

-The easiest way to do it is to do a simple Bing or Google search.
-Scroll down to the bottom of the first search results page, and you will find eight related search terms.
+The easiest way to do it is to do a simple Google search.
+Scroll down to the bottom of the first search results page, and you will find related search terms.

-You can click on any of the suggestions, and you will get eight more on the next search page.
+You can then click on any one of the suggestions, and you will get eight more ideas on the next search page.

 There is another way to enhance your keyword selection.

-You could consider using semantic keywords to enrich the theme of your blog post topic.
-Adding these keywords help increase your ranking prospects.
+You can consider using semantic keywords to enrich the theme of your blog post topic.
+Adding these keywords will help increase your ranking prospects.